Stephenlaye2/etc-challenge/README.md

 ![alt hadoop file](resources/img/hadoop_transaction_file.png "transaction_data.png")

-***Data Cleanup*** : Constraint are applied to avoid such as null handling and column uniqueness, before writing data to a designated stora
+***Data Cleanup*** : Constraint are applied to avoid such as null handling and column uniqueness, before writing data to a designated storage.

-***Anonymisation*** : Pernsonal identification details are made hidden based on daily request
+***Anonymisation*** : Pernsonal identification details are made hidden based on daily request.

-***Logs*** : Each data stream batch is logged onto the console as shown in the product batch below
+***Logs*** : Each data stream batch is logged onto the console as shown in the product batch above.